Decoding Decoded: Understanding Hyperparameter Effects in Open-Ended Text Generation: Experimental setup

 \subsection{Datasets}

 We evaluate our proposed method across three domains in open-ended text generation: news, Wikipedia, and stories.
-For the news domain, we utilize 2,000 articles from Wikinews; for the Wikipedia domain, we draw from the WikiText-103 dataset \citep[1,314 examples;][]{merity2016pointer}; and for the stories domain, we employ the Project Gutenberg split of BookCorpus \citep[1,947 examples;][]{zhu2015aligning}.
+For the news domain, we utilize 2,000 articles from Wikinews; for the Wikipedia domain, we employ 1,314 examples from the WikiText-103 dataset \citep[][]{merity2016pointer}; and for the stories domain, we employ the Project Gutenberg split of BookCorpus \citep[1,947 examples;][]{zhu2015aligning}.
 Each example consists of a prompt paired with a gold-standard, human-generated continuation for evaluation purposes.
 For each prompt, we generate 256 tokens as a continuation.
-The resulting text is assessed using both automatic metrics (outlined in Section \ref{sec:metrics} ) and human evaluations.
+The resulting text is assessed using both automatic metrics (outlined in Section \ref{sec:metrics} ) and human scores.